 The two-week gastric sleeve recovery time is often when people feel they are ready to go back to work; however, many also find that they are still too tired and sore to get back to their jobs at this point.
 As your body adjusts to new food and lifestyle regimens, it's essential to be patient and make decisions based on what you are capable of at that stage.

-Regarding diet during gastric sleeve recovery, it's vital that you stick to your surgeon's recommendations.
+Regarding diet during gastric sleeve recovery, it's vital that you stick to your surgeon's recommendations to ensure a healthy digestive system.
 For the first couple of weeks, you'll be on a strict liquid diet.
 By week 2, you may be able to introduce thicker liquids or soft foods slowly.
-You may or may not be experiencing hunger at this point – the ghrelin hormone is typically removed during surgery.
+You may or may not be experiencing hunger at this point – the ghrelin hormone is typically removed during bariatric surgery.

 6 Weeks Post Surgery